DataDog/integrations-core/btrfs/README.md

 See [metadata.csv][5] for a list of metrics provided by this integration.

 ### Events
-The Btrfs check does not include any event at this time.
+The Btrfs check does not include any events at this time.

 ### Service Checks
-The Btrfs check does not include any service check at this time.
+The Btrfs check does not include any service checks at this time.

 ## Troubleshooting
 Need help?
 Contact [Datadog Support][6].